 “You seem more mature than the usual teens in Paradise.”

 He pauses, then tells me what has to be the truth, “42.”

 “This is not a job interview.
 But, no. I was married but not for several years now.”

 We relax, and he smiles once he knows I won’t reject him.
 I trust him enough to know he has no secret agenda.
 It’s Sunday night.

 “Do you go out most nights and usually alone?”

 “My friends are around, probably laughing at my lame pick-up technique.”

-“Guilty jack-off sessions in college while you told each other you were straight.”
+“Guilty jack-off sessions in college while you tell each other you’re straight.”

 “Yeah.
-I felt so guilty, that I was perverting him.
-He told me he loved it but was afraid to tell me.”
+I felt so guilty that I was perverting him.
+He now says he loved it but was afraid to tell me.”

 “Life in the closet.
 It’s claustrophobic.
-My boyfriend and I are roommates”
+My boyfriend and I are college roommates”